XML Documentation Filter

 <?xml version="1.0"?>MyLib An I2C bus instance.
 Device address at I2C bus.
 Gets a value indicating whether clock is in halt state. true if clock is in halt state; otherwise,false .

-This is extremely bad from security point of view.
-Private documentation tends to describe the insights and sacred knowledge about the component's internals.
+Private documentation tends to describe the insights and sacred knowledge about the components' internals.
 So it is highly desirable to keep that kind of information in secret.

-Please note that XML documentation files are often distributed together with product assemblies.
-So you can imagine the volume of intellectual property leaks they can bring.
+Note that in reality XML documentation files are much larger than our benign example.
+They are often distributed together with productized assemblies of considerable size.
+So you can just imagine the volume of intellectual property leakage those files can bring.

 The Solution

-The XML Documentation Filter feature is built into Eazfuscator.NET and is applied automatically during the obfuscation.
+XML documentation filter is built into Eazfuscator.NET and is applied automatically during obfuscation.

-If you rebuild the aforementioned project with Eazfuscator.NET in Release configuration and take a look at MyLib.XML, you will see the following:
+If you rebuild the aforementioned project with Eazfuscator.NET in Release configuration and take a look at MyLib.XML, you will see the following result:

 <?xml version="1.0"?>MyLib Gets a value indicating whether clock is in halt state. true if clock is in halt state; otherwise,false .